Republican Convention takeaways: Sharing stage with crises

 The shooting, the latest police-involved violence against an unarmed African American captured on video, led to dozens of professional basketball players boycotting Wednesday night’s playoff games, and several major league baseball games and soccer matches were also postponed.

-It was essentially ignored by the early lineup of Republican convention speakers.
+It was essentially ignored by the Republican convention speakers.
 They did, however, reference the large protests against police brutality which have been overwhelmingly peaceful but have led to incidents of violence and looting.
 Wednesday night, the National Guard was on hand in Wisconsin to try to quell violent protests.

 Former professional football player Jack Brewer, the first person of color featured in the program more than an hour after it began, cheered Trump’s impact on the Black community and condemned what he called the “so-called Black Lives Matter movement.”